robfordww/finident/README.md

 # Financial identifiers validation library
-MIT License Copyright (c) 2016,   robfordww
+MIT License Copyright (c) 2017,   robfordww

 #FUNCTIONS
 ```
 func CalculateChecksum(s string) string
     CalculateChecksum takes a string and returns the next two characters
-    that ,when appended to the string, results in a "stringvalue mod 97 ==
+    that , when appended to the string, results in a "stringvalue mod 97 ==
     1"

+func ValidateISIN(isin string) (bool, error)
+    ValidateISIN takes an ISIN (ISO 6166) as string and validates the
+    checkdigit

 func ValidateLEI(lei string) (bool, error)
     ValidateLEI takes a possible LEI string as input and returns a boolean